ITER: ITER US

 US ITER is part of the US Department of Energy and is managed by the Oak Ridge National Laboratory in Tennessee.
 US ITER is responsible for both the design and manufacturing of components for the ITER project, and American involvement includes contributions to the tokamak cooling system, the diagnostics systems, the electron and ion cyclotron heating transmission lines, the toroidal and central solenoid magnet systems, and the pellet injection systems.

+In 2022, the US fusion research community released its plan for a US ITER Research Program covering key research areas such as plasma-material interactions, plasma diagnostics, and fusion nuclear science and technology.
+The plan envisions close collaboration between the US and other ITER partners to ensure the successful operation of ITER.